Nahid-Hassan/web-development/frontend-master/Complete Intro to Web Development, v2/README.md

 let E = 0;
 while (E < 3) {
   E++;
-  console.log(A); // works, the outter block (called the global scope) is still in scope const G = "G";
+  console.log(A); // works, the outer block (called the global scope) is still in scope const G = "G";
 }
-console.log(E); // works, E was declared outside the whie loop console.log(G); // does not work, declared inside the while loop and it's over
+console.log(E); // works, E was declared outside the while loop console.log(G); // does not work, declared inside the while loop and it's over

 doStuff("B");